One of the best wildlife watching sites in Newcastle and Tyne & Wear, this private nature reserve is important for its rare fauna and flora.

 The reserve has hides and boardwalks that enable visitors to view waterfowl, waders and reed bed birds at one of the best bird watching sites in the Newcastle area.
 Woodland trails and a feeding station provide an opportunity to see a wide range of woodland birds, mammals and flowers.
 There is also a small wildflower meadow.
 The reserve has a population of Roe Deer, Red Squirrel, Fox and Badger and if you are lucky you might see an Otter.

-Special notice: this year conservation tasks on Wednesdays will continue throughout the summer starting from 19 April.
-We would like to thank the Volunteer Conservation Leaders and Wednesday volunteers for their support, commitment and enthusiasm which has enabled this.
-Sessions are from 10am-1pm, meeting at the reserve entrance (click for directions).
-Please wear clothes that you don’t mind getting dirty and suitable footwear (we recommend wellies), and bring with you any drinks/snacks to keep you going.
+We would like to thank the Volunteer Conservation Leaders and Wednesday volunteers for their continued support, commitment and enthusiasm.
+We always welcome new volunteers!
+If you would like to help too, sessions run from 10am-1pm, meeting at the reserve entrance (click for directions).
+Please wear clothes that you don’t mind getting dirty and suitable footwear (we recommend wellies), and bring with you any drinks/snacks you need to keep you going.
 Everyone is welcome, including friends and family, as long as you are able to carry out light physical work.
 No need to book, just turn up.
 We will go ahead in rain!

 You can find out more about the reserve through the links below: